Wisconsin · 2026 · Good Governance

 Start with what voters are living with.
 Not who the candidate is.

 Name the problem.
 Name how it feels.
 Say what needs to change.
-Show up as the neighbor who can help — not the hero.
+Show up as the neighbor who can help — not the one seeking credit.
 Tell people what specifically gets better.
 That is the only order that actually lands with someone who wasn't already paying attention.

 COMMITTED

-— Stand With the Voter Framework · Good Governance Standard
+— Stand With the Voter · Good Governance Pledge

 01